Safari West

 The Safari West Wildlife Foundation is a research and educational nonprofit 501(c)(3) organization dedicated to the protection and preservation of wildlife.

-The foundation helps the community develop a deeper appreciation for the natural environment and conservation through tours, seminars, workshops, wildlife camps for children, and various other efforts.
+The foundation helps the community develop a deeper appreciation for the natural environment and conservation through safaris, seminars, workshops, wildlife camps for children, and various other efforts.

 Our Safari West Discover Africa program offers a priceless learning experience to children who might never otherwise have this opportunity.
 We find that even a simple and fun activity such as counting a zebra’s stripes leaves a lasting "conservation imprint" on young developing minds.

-How can I make a donation to Safari West Wildlife Foundation?
+How can I make a donation to the Safari West Wildlife Foundation?

-You can support Safari West Wildlife Foundation either through a donation or by attending one of our fun fund raising events throughout the year!
+You can support the Safari West Wildlife Foundation either through a donation!
 Donations to SWWF help us provide scholarships for school field trip opportunities; support the costs of teacher Safari to Science workshops and advance endangered species education and research.
+To learn more about Donating and the Safari West Wildlife Foundation, click here.

 What is Discover Africa?